What Type of Refrigerators Are Best for Your Kitchen?

 Chest Freezers

-If you have a lot of food you want to store, but don’t want to deal with more refrigeration, a chest freezer may be a better option.
+A chest freezer may be a better option if you have a lot of food you want to store but don't want to deal with more refrigeration.

 Most frequently found in grocery stores, these open up from the top and allow you to store everything at a uniform, freezing temperature.

-However, people will typically keep these in their basement or garage for extra food storage.
+However, people typically keep these in their basement or garage for extra food storage.

-It's important to note that freezers don't just come in chest form anymore.
+It's important to note that freezers no longer come in chest form.
 Not only do they come in chest and column, but also compact form.

 Wine Refrigerators